 - to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this council, that officer is the GO Shared Services Head of Finance, who also undertakes the role of the Section 151 Officer. - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts.
+In this council, that officer is the Executive Director Finance & Assets, who also undertakes the role of the Section 151 Officer. - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts.